Cover Photo: Anibare Bay, Nauru.

 Nauru Airlines Flight Schedule

-The flight schedule is issued on a monthly basis.
-You can check the current schedule here.
+The airline’s flight schedule is issued on a monthly basis.

 An aerial photo at the Nauru Museum, clearly shows the runway extension which protrudes out over the coral reef.